reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 // from `null` to `X`
 ```

-The end result is the same but by not mutating (or changing the underlying data) directly, we gain several benefits described below.
+The end result is the same but by not mutating (or changing the underlying data) directly, you gain several benefits described below.

-#### Complex Features Become Simple {/*complex-features-become-simple*/}

 Immutability makes complex features much easier to implement.
-Later in this tutorial, we will implement a "time travel" feature that allows us to review the tic-tac-toe game's history and "jump back" to previous moves.
-This functionality isn't specific to games -- an ability to undo and redo certain actions is a common requirement in applications.
-Avoiding direct data mutation lets us keep previous versions of the game's history intact, and reuse them later.

-#### Detecting Changes {/*detecting-changes*/}

-Detecting changes in mutable objects is difficult because they are modified directly.
-This detection requires the mutable object to be compared to previous copies of itself and the entire object tree to be traversed.

-Detecting changes in immutable objects is significantly easier.
-If the immutable object that is being referenced is different than the previous one, then the object has changed.

-#### Determining When to Re-Render in React {/*determining-when-to-re-render-in-react*/}
+Avoiding direct data mutation makes it considerably easier to keep a history of user actions and implement features like undo and redo.
+Instead of trying to detect changes to an array and alter the array to bring it to a previous state, you can easily compare multiple immutable arrays to detect changes.

-The main benefit of immutability is that it helps you build _pure components_ in React.
-Immutable data can let you easily determine if changes have been made, which helps to determine when a component requires re-rendering.

-You can learn more about `shouldComponentUpdate()` and how you can build _pure components_ by reading [Optimizing Performance](https://reactjs.org/docs/optimizing-performance.html#examples).
+Immutability let's you easily determine if changes to your components have been made.
+This can help determine when a component requires re-rendering.
+You can learn more about how React chooses when to re-render a component in [the memo API reference documentation](/apis/react/memo).

-### Taking Turns {/*taking-turns*/}
+### Taking turns {/*taking-turns*/}

 It's now time to fix a major defect in our tic-tac-toe game: the "O"s cannot be marked on the board.

-We'll set the first move to be "X" by default.
+You'll set the first move to be "X" by default.
 Let's keep track of this by adding a second piece of state to the Board component:

 ```jsx {2}
 function Board() {